luskizera/iziflow-plugin/docs/ai-instructions.md

 There’s also a Forgot Password path.”

 ### 2. Instruct the Next Step (Using IziFlow)
-- “Now you can use this structure to build the visual flow in Figma/FigJam using the IziFlow plugin.”
+- “Now you can use this structure to build the visual flow in FigJam using the IziFlow plugin.”
 - “Open the IziFlow plugin.”
 - “In the text area, describe the flow using IziFlow Markdown syntax.
 You can use our summary as a guide.”
 - *(Optional)* “If you’d like, I can generate the Markdown description for you to paste directly into the plugin:”